delding/lda-dpf/README.md

 # lda-dpf

-distributed particle filters for Latent Dirichlet Allocation
+This repo aims to build a data pipeline for topic modeling and inference based on the Lambda architecture ([http://lambda-architecture.net/]).

-Particle filter implementation for LDA models under Lambda architecture.
+Currently, it implements Gibbs sampling and particle filtering methods for Latent Dirichlet Allocation (LDA) models Dynamic Topic Model (DTM).